-Nisha is a consultant psychiatrist in the NHS.
-She qualified in medicine from Cambridge University and has since worked in a variety of community and hospital settings, achieving MRCP in 1990.
-Her psychiatry training began in 1992, she attained MRCPsych in 1998 and she started in her first general adult consultant post in 2006.
+Nisha was an NHS consultant psychiatrist from 2006 to 2018.
+She qualified in medicine from Cambridge University and worked in a variety of community and hospital settings, achieving MRCP in 1990.
+Her psychiatry training began in 1992, she attained MRCPsych in 1998 and she started in her first general adult consultant post in 2006

-She is currently working as a Perinatal and Psychosexual Psychiatrist.
+Nisha specialized in Perinatal and Psychosexual Psychiatry.
 In 2010 she set up and developed a small service providing mental health care to pregnant and post-natal women at the Whittington Hospital in North London.
-After 5 years she moved to her current post in Waltham Forest (NELFT) and now leads a much larger service.
+After 5 years she moved to lead a much larger service in Waltham Forest and Redbridge (NELFT).
 Her previous appointments include sessions at the Psychosexual Problems Clinic in Camden with Professor Michael King.

-Nisha has extensive teaching experience and is clinical supervisor to junior trainees in psychiatry.
-Currently she teaches health professionals from medical students to midwives, with regular involvement in the training of GPs, psychiatrists and psychotherapists.
+Nisha has extensive teaching experience including supervision of junior and senior psychiatric trainees and mentoring of psychiatric consultants.
+She has taught health professionals from medical students to midwives, and has been regularly involved in the training of GPs, psychiatrists and psychotherapists.

 She is published in a range of areas.

 Her interests include the ethics and philosophy of psychiatry (she holds an MA in Philosophy) and she has an Advanced Diploma in Family Focused Interventions and a Diploma in Integrative Psychosexual Therapy (UKAHPP).
 She combines her medical training and knowledge of pharmacological interventions with a broad understanding of a number of psychotherapeutic approaches including CBT, SFBT, mentalisation, mindfulness, psychodynamic and systemic approaches.